 The purpose of this article is to give a brief overview of how to get started with using DragonFrame and the eMotimo spectrum ST4 using the real-time interface.
 DragonFrame (http://www.dragonframe.com) is a powerful stopframe animation package.
 It can also be used for timelapse and programming very complex keyframed moves.
 Now it can also be used for programming and playing real-time moves.
+Be sure to check out this demonstration video:

 This article is not meant to be a general how-to on using DragonFrame.
 It's functionality and usage is well documented in their online references.